compgenom/DOTSeq_paper_2026/README.md

   -o results/sc
 ```

-Alternatively, to start from precomputed ORF read counts, download the .rds file from Zenodo (link), place it in:
+Alternatively, to start from precomputed ORF read counts, download the .rds file from Zenodo, place it in:

 ```bash
 data/sc/quantification